1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 5. Select **Save**.
 6. Select **Create** to deploy a new revision using the updating image.
 7. Log into your SCIM bridge URL with your bearer token to validate in the top left hand side that you are running the version of the SCIM Bridge. (logging in with the bearer token will also update your Automated User Provisioning page with the latest access time and with the current version).

-## TODO

-Notes for future improvements to this deployment example:

-- [ ] Add instructions for vertically scaling SCIM bridge for large-scale deployments